blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 **Notecard responsibilities.** The Notecard stores [Notes](https://dev.blues.io/api-reference/glossary/#note) locally, establishes the cellular (or WiFi) session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 min), and flushes any `sync:true` alert notes immediately.
 The Notecard also owns GNSS for one-time site geolocation (handled autonomously — no firmware code required on the host) and [environment-variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) distribution.
 Operators can retune thresholds without re-flashing firmware.

-**Notehub responsibilities.** [Notehub](https://dev.blues.io/notehub/notehub-walkthrough/) terminates the cellular session, stores every event, and applies project-level routes.
+**Notehub responsibilities.** The Notecard manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM and delivers data to [Notehub](https://notehub.io) over the Internet; Notehub ingests events, stores every event, and applies project-level routes.
 Alerts and summaries land in separate [Notefiles](https://dev.blues.io/api-reference/glossary/#notefile) so routes can be configured to fan them out differently — alerts to an on-call or CMMS (computerized maintenance management system) endpoint, summaries to a long-term analytics store.

 **Routing to the cloud (high level only).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and several other destinations; route setup is project-specific.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project doesn't ship any specific downstream endpoint.